isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Event Highlights of 2025
+          date: 20 November 2025
+          announcement: Thank you for your partnership with the school in your child’s holistic development this year.
+A video summary of this year’s events is now available for your viewing pleasure!
+          link_text: Check more here
+          link_url: /event-highlights-2025/
         - title: 2025 Primary 6 Graduation
           date: 19 November 2025
           announcement: Congratulations to all our graduating Lakers!
 Relive the special